Salary: Negotiation of salary

-Effects of perspective

 The same 2009 study highlighted the personality differences and negotiation mind-sets that contributed to successful outcomes.
 Overall, individuals who are risk-averse (e.g., worried about appearing ungrateful for the job offer) tended to avoid salary negotiations or use very weak approaches to the negotiation process.
 On the contrary, those who were more risk-tolerant engaged in negotiations more frequently and demonstrated superior outcomes.
 Individuals who approached the negotiation as a distributive problem (i.e. viewing the a higher salary as a win for him/her and a loss to the employer) ended up with an increased salary, but lower rate of satisfaction upon completion.
 Those who approached the negotiation as an integrative problem (i.e. viewing the negotiation process an opportunity to expand the realm of possibilities and help both parties achieve a “win” outcome) were able to both secure an increased salary and an outcome they were truly satisfied with.

-Gender differences
+Pay gaps

 Salary disparities between men and women may partially be explained by differences in negotiation tactics used by men and women.
 Although men and women are equally likely to initiate in a salary negotiation with employers, men will achieve higher outcomes than women by about 2% of starting salary Studies have indicated that men tend to use active negotiation tactics of directly asking for a higher salary, while women tend to use more of an indirect approach by emphasizing self-promotion tactics (e.g. explaining the motivation to be a good employee).
 Other research indicates that early-childhood play patterns may influence the way men and women negotiate.
 Men and women tend to view salary differently in terms of relative importance.
 Overall level of confidence in a negotiation may also be a determinant of why men tend to achieve higher outcomes in salary negotiations.
 Finally, the awareness of this stereotype alone may directly cause women to achieve lower outcomes as one study indicates.
 Regardless of the cause, the outcome yields a disparity between men and women that contributes to the overall wage gap observed in many nations.

 The Constitution of the Republic of South Africa 239 provides for the right to fair labour practices in terms of article 23. article 9 of the Constitution makes provision for equality in the Bill of Rights, which an employee may raise in the event of an equal pay dispute.
 In terms of article 9(1) “everyone is equal before the law and has the right to equal protection and benefit of the law'” Furthermore, “the state may not unfairly discriminate directly or indirectly against anyone on one or more grounds, including race, gender, sex, pregnancy, marital status, ethnic or social origin, colour, sexual orientation, age, disability, religion, conscience, belief, culture, language, and birth.”

 South African employees who were in paid employment had median monthly earnings of R2 800.
 The median monthly earnings for men (R3 033) were higher than that for women (R2 340) - women in paid employment earned 77,1% of what men did.